NoaWo/Flow-Free-Solver/README.md

 ## Our Flow Free Solver

-We run Arc Consistency first, get more constrained space of the problem, i.e. problem space is reduced.
-Then we define a constrained version of the problem, with fixed cells (which determined in Arc Consistency).
-On that constrained version of the problem, we run the Paths Based Solver and get great solutions!
+- First running Arc Consistency to get more constrained space of the problem and defining a constrained version of the problem, with fixed cells (which determined in Arc Consistency). <br>After this step problem space is reduced.
+- Then running Paths Based Solver on the constrained version of the problem, including optimizations in path generation and smart crossover+mutation as mentioned above.
+- Get great solutions!

 <p float="center" align="center">
 <img align="center" width="501" alt="Screenshot 2024-03-07 at 1 28 56" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/6a06ee21-d123-468a-adb8-9f2c3d35e9db">
 </p>

+## Overview of the code

+We use EC-KitY - Python tool kit for doing evolutionary computation.
+We use tkinter - Python package for the GUI parts.
+We use matplotlib - Python library for the statistics part.

 ## Extention for Hard Puzzles